ALW93/App-Academy/7.13-7.17/Wednesday/Flashcards.md

 **9. What does the term "mutability" mean in programming?**

-- "Mutability" refers to an object's ability to undergo changed.
+- "Mutability" refers to an object's ability to undergo change.
 Mutable objects can be modified, while immutable objects cannot be changed after they are created.

 ---